 - The window film industry has attempted to educate the consumer market through white papers and advisories that highlight this function of IR.
 Notably the NFRC ratings provide a documented lab tested performance rating that encompasses the actual total heat rejection for our films and 3M Prestige Films.

-It is recommended to avoid ammonia but our Huper Optik, Vista and EnerLogic Films are equal and in many cases superior to the prestige series, in particular.
+It is recommended to avoid ammonia but our Huper Optik, Vista and LLumar are equal and in many cases superior to the prestige series, in particular.

-Unlike Prestige there is absolutely no dyes in our Huper Optik Film.
+Unlike Prestige there is absolutely no dyes in our Huper Optik.